rubythalib33/Portofolio/README.md

 ## Open Source and Self Research

+### EfficientStreamOD (2023
+#### Developer & Researcher
+Efficient Object Detection on video streams using OpenCV.

+The EfficientStreamOD module provides an abstract class for efficiently processing video streams and performing object detection.
+The class uses a grid-based approach to process multiple frames in parallel and improve the overall processing speed.

+Check it out at: https://github.com/rubythalib33/VectorDB

 ### VectorDB (2023)
 #### Developer & Researcher
 Developed a simple vector database server using Boost Asio for handling TCP connections.